drslump/ass-ert/README.md

 produce easy to understand failure messages.

-Of course, this example was a little bit oriented towards testing, but the only thing that produces and assertion error is the `ass(data).` at the start, we could simply use `ass.` and pass the value at the end of the expression with `.test(data)` to get a boolean result.
+Of course, this example was a little bit oriented towards testing, but the only thing that produces an assertion error is the `ass(data).` at the start, we could simply use `ass.` and pass the value at the end of the expression with `.test(data)` to get a boolean result.
 Even more, using `.tap(fn)` we can inject our logic anywhere in the expression and evaluate or mutate the values as they pass through,